Supercharge Your Factory Operations with Robotics Technology

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Rick Veague, the Chief Technical Officer at IFS, examines how ERP-powered robotics technology helped a North American manufacturer boost savings and productivity.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Rick Veague, the Chief Technical Officer at IFS, examines how ERP-powered robotics technology helped a North American manufacturer boost savings and productivity.

 In a manufacturing landscape burdened with labor shortages and rising costs, keeping pace with customer demand and expectations is no easy feat.
 Here to help make a difference are ERP-powered robots, which take the form of ground-level machines capable of performing recurring tasks with more accuracy and at a quicker pace than humans.
 These robots might not be glamorous pieces of equipment that complete intricate assembly tasks or perform life-saving procedures.
 However, make no mistake; they carry their weight—a hefty $1.5 million in savings per year.